Outdoor games and game exercises for teaching the elements of volleyball in the dhow. Outdoor games with volleyball elements Exercise “Find me”

 №1

-1. "Ball ahead."
-I.p .: legs slightly apart, the ball is lowered.
-Ball forward, drop, say down.
+1. "Ball forward."
+IP: legs slightly apart, ball lowered.
+Ball forward, lower, say “down.”
 Repeat 5 times.

 2. "Show me the ball."
-I.p .: legs apart, the ball is lowered.
-Lean forward, ball forward, say "here", drop the ball.
+I.p.: legs apart, ball lowered.
+Lean forward, ball forward, say “here,” lower the ball.
 Repeat 4 times.

-3. "Higher ball."
-I.p .: sitting on the heels, the ball is lowered.
+3. "Higher the ball."
+IP: sitting on your heels, the ball is lowered.
 Rise to your knees, ball up, look, lower.
 Repeat 4 times.

 4. "The ball is resting."
-I.p .: legs slightly apart, hands on the belt, the ball on the floor.
+I.p.: legs slightly apart, hands on the belt, ball on the floor.
 3-4 springs and 6-8 bounces, walking around the ball.
-Offer to wave your hands.
-Breathing is arbitrary.
+Suggest waving your arms.
+Breathing is voluntary.
 Repeat 3 times.

 №2

-1. "Further forward."
-I.p .: legs slightly apart, the ball in front of the chest.
-Hands forward, return to sp.
-Also, from I.P. ball behind the head.
+1. "More forward."
+IP: legs slightly apart, ball in front of chest.
+Hands forward, return to IP.
+Also, from IP. ball behind your head.
 Repeat 5 times.

-2. "We ride."
-I.p .: sitting (standing), legs apart, crayfish behind the back, the ball on the floor.
-Tilt forward, roll the ball forward towards you, return to sp.
-Later, offer to say "we ride."
+2. "Let's ride."
+I.p.: sitting (standing), legs apart, crabs behind the back, ball on the floor.
+Bend forward, roll the ball forward towards you, return to IP.
+Later, suggest saying “let’s ride.”
 Repeat 4 times.

-3. "Let's stroke."
-I.p. legs slightly apart, the ball is on the floor.
-Sit down, stroke, say "smooth", straighten up.
+3. "Let's pet it."
+I.p. legs slightly apart, ball on the floor.
+Sit down, stroke, say “smooth”, straighten up.
 Repeat 4 times.

-4. "Funny Balls" I.p. legs slightly apart, the ball is lowered, 6 - 8 jumps and walking in place, raising the ball.
+4. "Funny balls" I.p. legs slightly apart, ball lowered, 6 – 8 jumps and walking in place, lifting the ball.
 Repeat 3 times.

 №3

-2. "Roll to yourself."
-I.p .: sitting (standing), the ball in front of the chest.
-Tilt forward, put the ball as far as possible and roll towards you, return to sp.
+2. “Take it to your place.”
+I.p.: sitting (standing), ball in front of the chest.
+Lean forward, put the ball as far as possible and roll it towards you, return to IP.
 Having finished the exercise, straighten up, lift the ball up and lower it.
 Repeat 4 times.

-3. "Hide the ball."
-I.p .: lying on your back, arms to the sides, the ball on the stomach is closer to the legs.
-Cover the ball with your hands and bent legs, do not raise your head, say "hid".
+3. "Let's hide the ball."
+I.p.: lying on your back, arms to the sides, ball on your stomach closer to your feet.
+Covering the ball with your hands and legs bent, don’t raise your head, say “hidden.”
 Repeat 4 times.

-4. "Around the ball".
-I.p .: legs slightly apart, hands behind the back, the ball on the floor.
-Rise on your toes, go around the ball in one direction and the other side. finish normal walking and run after each other.
+4. "Around the ball."
+IP: legs slightly apart, hands behind your back, ball on the floor.
+Rise on your toes, walk around the ball in one direction and the other.
+Finish normal walking and run after each other.
 Repeat 3 times.

-Purpose of the game: to teach the child to perform actions with objects on a signal: take, carry them, throw them; walk, keeping a rectilinear direction of movement; develop the ability to navigate in the space of a room (or other room).
+Purpose of the game: teach the child to perform actions with objects according to a signal: take them, carry them, throw them; walk while maintaining a straight direction of movement; develop the ability to navigate the space of a room (or other room).

 For this game you will need: